7-Day UTI Diet Plan: Best Antioxidant Foods For UTIs

 - Millet

-A 7 day UTI diet plan aims to include foods and beverages that can help prevent UTIs by promoting urinary tract health and reducing the risk of infection.
+This UTI diet aims to include antioxidant foods and probiotics that can help prevent UTIs by promoting urinary tract health and reducing the risk of infection.

 Day 1